-They’re usually the last things we take care of, but the demands made on our feet and lower limbs can lead to a range of injuries, including blisters, sprained ankles, torn ligaments, shin splints (leg pain), knee pain, lower back pain and other joint or muscle problems.
-There’s a lot going on in our feet: bones, ligaments, tendons and many more which means the causes of foot pain can range from an injury and inflammation to more serious structural issues.
-They’re what get us moving and are the foundation of our health, so look after them using our tips to help avoiding and managing everyday heel and ankle pain.
+They’re usually the last things we take care of, but the demands made on our feet and lower limbs can lead to a whole range of issues.
+There’s a lot going on in our feet: bones, ligaments, tendons and many more which means the causes of foot pain can range from a mechanical or structural issue.
+They’re what get us moving and are the foundation of our body health, so look after them using our tips to help avoiding and managing everyday heel and ankle pain.

-Heel and ankle pain are common, and in most cases are caused by some form of injury or repetitive stress that occurs faster than the body can heal.
-Here are just a few conditions and symptoms to help you identify what may be triggering your pain:
+Heel and ankle pain are common, and in most cases are caused by some form of small injury or repetitive stress that occurs faster than the body can heal.
+Here are just a few conditions and symptoms that could be causing pain:

 Plantar fasciitis (also known as ‘jogger’s heel’)